Skip to main content

 </dependency>

-You can use Java properties or YAML files to init as below.
+You can use Java properties or YAML files for initialization.

 casdoor.endpoint = http://localhost:8000